kognetiks/kognetiks-chatbot/README.md

 ## What's new in Version 2.1.8

+* **NVIDIA NIM API Integration**: Added support for NVIDIA's NIM API to provide advanced conversational capabilities for the chatbot.
 * **Assistant Management**: Resolved the issue with adding, updating and deleting Assistants when using Firefox browser.
 * **Additional Security**: Enhanced security to reduce vulnerabilities associated with assistant management.
 * **Additional Security**: Enhanced security to reduce vulnerabilities associated with accessing chatbot support pages.